 “Yeah, thanks for that.”
-Aaron said, the immensely strong monster girl ripping the chunk of meat in two, handing him the half with the bone still lodged inside.
+Aaron said as the immensely strong monster girl ripped a chunk of meat in two, handing him the half with the bone still lodged inside.

 The scalding juices from the meat not bothering her in the slightest, Valerie dug into the meal with reckless abandon, only looking up to ask Aaron a question, “So, how much longer do we have to hang around here?
 The Legion should be after you soon, right?”